nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Deleting an entry: `delete`

-Removes an entry (expense/revenue) from the tracker.
+You can use this command when you want to remove an entry (expense/revenue) from the tracker.

 Format: `delete ENTRY_INDEX c/CATEGORY`